 Whether the therapeutic interaction is brief or long term, the underlying structure beginning with the initial phone call is the respect afforded you by Dr. Silbert.
 She listens attentively and intuitively understands the emotional conflict you are expressing with and without words.
 Most importantly she respects the content and processes of your “life.”
 The ultimate goal of the therapeutic process with Dr. Silbert is to be in control of feeling better about your unique “self” and life situation in relation to your family and the world at large.

 A therapeutic relationship develops between you and her to treat emotional distress, mental illness, addiction and sexual problems of varying symptoms and severities.
 The professional relationship which develops is the framework for treating problems of an emotional nature such as negative moods and self destructive behavior.
 The goal is to understand the nature of the symptoms to effectively mediate disturbed patterns of behavior and thought, hence promoting positive psychological development and sense of well being.

 The capability to cope with reality and work through loss (actual and the way you wished things were).

-A positive practical view of yourself and confidence in your strengths and abilities
+Positive practical view of yourself, confidence in your strengths and abilities.

 The ability to maximize your sexual potential.

-Psychological problems may be mild to severe disturbances in thinking, perception and behavior.
 Biology and environment intermingle in varying proportions to create psychic distress with a myriad of symptoms.
 More immediate treatment is necessary if these disturbances significantly impair a person’s ability to function in normal activities of daily living.
 Generally psychotherapy is recommended whenever a person is grappling with a life, relationship or work issue or a specific mental health concern and these issues or concerns are causing the individual psychic disturbance of varying degrees and lengths of time.
-For instance: